Cleaning Guides

 • Notice that your running water is slightly slower than it used to be;

-Then, read along and learn how to remove limescale from taps.
+Then, read along and learn how to get rid of the limescale naturally and make your taps shine again.

 Limescale is a white, chalky build-up that consists of calcium carbonate.
 It is the result of evaporating water that contains that same element.
 We call this “hard water”.